 The Database Manager allows users to connect to and edit data from their import database.
 Generally, PlanetTogether will use databases in SQL Server to pull information during imports.

-The Database Manager is especially useful for schedulers to modify configuration tables that can alter the import (for example by adding a Resource or an Attribute) directly in PlanetTogether without having to go into SQL Server.
+The Database Manager is handy for schedulers to modify configuration tables that can alter the import (for example, by adding a Resource or an Attribute) directly in PlanetTogether without going into SQL Server.

 The Database Manager can be accessed from the Settings | Database Manager tab:

 1. Click on "Connect to a server."
 This will open up the "Connect To Database" window, as seen above.
 Note: You can only connect to one database at a time for each instance.